w3c/sustainableweb-ig/ie-policy.md

 # Invited Expert Policy for the Sustainable Web Interest Group

-Status: This is a draft that has been reviewed by the IG Chairs.
+Status: This has been reviewed by the IG Chairs.

 # Policy